jzaefferer/commitplease/README.md

 }
 ```

 However, since husky does not use npm in silent mode (and there is [no easy way](https://github.com/typicode/husky/pull/47) to make it [do so](https://github.com/npm/npm/issues/5452)), there will be a lot of additional output when a message fails validation.
+Moreover, husky will run your `scripts` entry and nothing more, so you have to [specify everything yourself](https://github.com/jzaefferer/commitplease/issues/100) (e.g. the path to the commit message file).
 Therefore, using commitplease alone is recommended.

 ## API